 - 3.4.2 Members of the armed forces have a local connection to the district of their choice.
 This includes those currently serving; those who have served within the immediate preceding 5 years; bereaved spouse or civil partner who has recently or will cease to be entitled to Ministry of Defence accommodation following the death of their service spouse (and the death was wholly or partly attributable to their service); existing or former members of the reserve forces who are suffering from a serious injury, illness or disability which is wholly or partly attributable to their service. - 3.4.3 Special rules are required for those in the armed forces to comply with The Localism Act recognising the services they have offered the country.
 On discharge members of the armed forces, with a Homeless priority need (dependent children or vulnerable as a result of disability) will be awarded Gold band for 6 months from the discharge date.
 Applicants who are homeless but with a non priority need are given Silver band from their discharge date.
 Should they become homeless again within 5 years of the discharge date and have a priority need and are unintentionally homeless, applicants will be awarded Gold band again for 6 months from Notice being received.
 Non-priority need or Intentional homeless applicants will be awarded Silver band, backdated for 6 months from the date of the Notice being received. - 3.4.4 Over the past 12 months, nine applicants have been rehoused in Gloucester through the Gloucestershire Homeseeker Choice Based Lettings scheme where they had been a member of the armed forces. - 3.4.5 Managers within the Housing Advice and Homelessness Services receive regular updates from the Countywide Homelessness Coordinator regarding vacancies in Alabare schemes.
+Alabare is a charity that supports vulnerable, homeless and marginalised people.
+They provide specialist support for armed forces veterans who struggle to cope with life outside of the military.
 The reports they send cover the South West and Wales so officers are able to look at a wider variety of options to prevent homelessness within the armed forces community.
 We also work with the British Legion who can look at possible financial assistance for clients who may require support with furnishing properties, finances to secure accommodation and give general support to clients who need support.
 In addition, ward Councillors have supported the scheme since its inception and continue to provide advice and support.